Osaka Prefecture

 Mikoshi vs Danjiri

-An iconic component of many Japanese festivals are large floats called mikoshi.
-Unfortunately, it is not uncommon for the untrained eye to mistake a mikoshi for a danjiri, especially since many different festivals can take place on the same day and even in the same area.
+An iconic feature of many Japanese festivals is the large floats known as mikoshi.
+Unfortunately, those unfamiliar with them may often confuse a mikoshi with a danjiri, especially since multiple festivals can occur on the same day and even in the same location.

-The clearest distinction between a danjiri and mikoshi, is that a mikoshi is carried, not pulled.
+The key distinction between a danjiri and a mikoshi is that a mikoshi is carried, whereas a danjiri is pulled.

-Another big difference between them is that mikoshi often belong to a particular shrine, while a danjiri belongs the community.
-Furthermore, the primary function of a mikoshi is carry the idol of a shrine’s god around the city for celebratory purposes and a danjiri does not contain any such idol.
+Additionally, the primary purpose of a mikoshi is to carry the idol of a shrine’s deity throughout the city for celebratory events, whereas a danjiri does not contain any idols.

 Danjiri, a Close Up